abhipatel-26/Excel-dashboards/README.md

   .created pivot tables according to the questions asked.

   .merged all pivot tables into one dashboard and apply slicer to make dynamic.

+  # DATASET
+It is excel file it contains all all data , pivot tables and charts.

+.
+C:\Users\katak\Downloads\BlinkIT Grocery Data Excel 1.xlsx